cydriclopez/docker-pg-dev/README.md

 :docker build -f postgres.dockerfile -t postgres .
 ```

 Note that there is a "dot" or a period "." at the end of this command.
-The period "." gives the current folder as context for the docker command.
-It tells docker where to find the docker file ***postgres.dockerfile***.
+The period "." gives the current folder as context for the ***docker build*** command.
+It tells the ***docker build*** command where to find the docker file ***postgres.dockerfile***.
 Without the "-f" it looks for the default ***Dockerfile*** file.
-The "-t" names the docker image.
+The "-t" names the docker target image.
 So when we type the command "docker images" it lists the created image as "postgres".

 ```
 :docker images